UNSW-ZZSC9020/project/report/ZZSC9020_Template_GroupG.md

 The decision to include an LSTM model in this study stems from its proven capability in handling sequential data with dependencies over time, which is a common characteristic of electricity usage data [@Huang2016].
 Electricity demand forecasting involves understanding patterns that unfold over time, influenced by factors such as weather, time of day, and economic conditions.
 Traditional models often struggle with capturing these temporal dynamics effectively, especially when the sequences have long time dependencies.

 LSTMs are designed to overcome the vanishing gradient problem that can occur with standard RNNs in the training process, allowing them to learn from data where important events are separated by long time lags.
 This capability is critical for accurately predicting electricity demand where previous consumption patterns and external factors like weather conditions can significantly influence future demand.

+# Feature Engineering

+Feature engineering was a fundamental step in the data preprocessing pipeline that significantly enhanced model performance.
+By transforming raw data into new features, our models signficantly improved performance over the baseline.

+**Engineered Features:**

+1. Cooling Degree Days (CDD) Feature:

+Description: The 'Cooling' feature represents the Cooling Degree Days, calculated as the number of degrees where the temperature is above a certain threshold (24°C here), indicating the energy demand for cooling.

+Justification: This feature is essential in Australia where air conditioning is widely used.
+A temperature above 24°C would typically result in increased electricity usage for cooling, making this a relevant predictor for demand forecasting.

+2. Heating Degree Days (HDD) Feature:

+Description: The 'Heating' feature represents the Heating Degree Days, calculated as the number of degrees where the temperature is below a certain threshold (20°C here), indicating the energy demand for heating.

+Justification: Similar to CDD, HDD accounts for additional energy demand for heating when the temperature drops below a comfortable threshold, a key consideration for accurate demand prediction in cooler seasons.

+3. Weekend Indicator Feature:

+Description: The 'is_weekend' binary feature indicates whether a given date falls on a weekend.

+Justification: Electricity patterns often differ on weekends due to changes in commercial activity and personal routines.
+Recognising weekends can help the model adjust its forecasts accordingly.

+4. Seasonal Feature:

+Description: The 'season' feature categorizes dates into seasons ('Summer', 'Autumn', 'Winter', 'Spring') based on the month.

+Justification: Seasonal variations significantly affect energy consumption due to weather-related changes in heating and cooling needs.
+This categorization aligns with Australia's distinct seasons, which correspond to varying energy usage profiles throughout the year.

+5. Public Holiday Feature:

+Description: A binary feature derived from the 'public_holidays' dataset, indicating whether a date is a public holiday.

+Justification: Public holidays usually mean a reduction in commercial activity and can affect residential electricity consumption patterns.
+Including this feature helps in predicting atypical demand associated with holidays.

 # Exploratory Data Analysis